moq-wg/moq-transport/draft-lcurley-warp.md

 ## Publishing Media

-Entities intending to publish objects proceeed by setting up the control channel for each emission (such as track, catalog) to carryout the necessary authorizations.
-This is done by exchaning control messages defined in this section.
+Entities intending to publish objects proceed by setting up the control channel for each emission component (such as track, catalog) to carryout the necessary authorizations.
+This is done by exchanging control messages defined in this section.

 ### PUBLISH {#message-publish}

-The `PUBLISH` control message sets up authorization for one or more emissions that the publisher intends to publish media with.
-The authorization is carried out based on authorization information, typically some foom of the tokenn, obtained via out of band mechanisms.
-Publishes needs to meet the authorization requirements akin to subscription requests.
+The `PUBLISH` control message sets up authorization for track that the publisher intends to publish media with.

 The format of PUBLISH is defined as below

 ~~~
 PUBLISH Message {
+  Track ID Length(i),
-  Emission ID (...)...,
+  Track ID (...)...,
   Media ID (i),
   Latency Mode(1),
   Encrypted Payload Length(i),